Jeli Workflows (Legacy)

 - Once per incident

-- Every match, i.e., every time the scope is met
+- Every match, which means every time the scope is met

 Once Per Incident